rzqllh/GeminiAnswerBot/README.md

     -   **Translate**: Translate the text.
     -   **Rephrase**: Rephrase the text into different styles.
 -   **Modern Dashboard UI**: A sleek, macOS-inspired options page with a transparent blur effect to manage all settings.
--   **⚙️ Full Customization**: Set your API Key, choose your preferred AI model (1.5 Flash, 1.5 Pro, etc.), customize system prompts, and configure other preferences.
+-   **Full Customization**: Set your API Key, choose your preferred AI model (1.5 Flash, 1.5 Pro, etc.), customize system prompts, and configure other preferences.
 -   **Integrated History**: Access all your previous AI interactions and answers directly from the history panel within the options dashboard.

 ## Getting Started